ethan-young/seccyd-wj-subtests/preregistration/README.md

 **R1:** How does adversity relate to overall performance compared to subtest performance on large cognitive test batteries?
-In other words, how does adversity relate to broad testing scores compared with more narrow subtest scores?
+In other words, how does adversity relate to broad testing scores compared with more narrow, specific subtest scores?

-**R2:** How do impairment and enhancements in cognitive performance manifest across many cognitive domains?
+**R2:** How do impairments and enhancements in cognitive performance manifest across many cognitive domains?

 **R3:** Do different adversity dimensions have similar or different